 Satisfaction with housing

-Data for this indicator is available for 2020.
-However, please note that the 2020 results are not directly comparable to results for previous years, which is why the indicator shows "performance to be confirmed".
-Data for 2020, and further information can be viewed here.
+Data for this indicator is available for 2020 and 2021.
+However, please note that the 2020 and 2021 results are not directly comparable to results for previous years, which is why the indicator shows "performance to be confirmed".